DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv21 App - The Licence Message displayed on first install of SD Document Pack was changed to prompt the user to activate a free trial with a link to the Product Activation page.

+- BCv21 App - A change was made to the SD Document Pack Purchase Order as the Item Cross Reference table has been replaced with the Item Reference table.

+- BCv21 App - The format of the SD Document Pack permission name was standardised to that of our other Apps.

 ### 3.6.3

 #### Enhancements